secsh, ssh

 Specifies that ProxyCommand will pass a connected file descriptor back to secsh instead of continuing to execute and pass data.
 The default is no.

-Specifies the key types that will be used for public key authentication as a comma-separated list of patterns.
-Alternately if the specified value begins with a + character, then the key types after it will be appended to the default instead of replacing it.
-If the specified value begins with a - character, then the specified key types (including wildcards) will be removed from the default set instead of replacing them.
+Specifies the signature algorithms that will be used for public key authentication as a comma-separated list of patterns.
+If the specified list begins with a + character, then the algorithms after it will be appended to the default instead of replacing it.
+If the specified list begins with a - character, then the specified algorithms (including wildcards) will be removed from the default set instead of replacing them.
+If the specified list begins with a ^ character, then the specified algorithms will be placed at the head of the default set.
 The default for this option is:

-The list of available key types may also be obtained using ssh -Q key.
+The list of available signature algorithms may also be obtained using ssh -Q PubkeyAcceptedAlgorithms.

 Specifies whether to try public key authentication.
-The argument to this keyword must be yes (the default) or no.
+The argument to this keyword must be yes (the default), no, unbound or host-bound.
+The final two options enable public key authentication while respectively disabling or enabling the OpenSSH host-bound authentication protocol extension required for restricted secsh-agent forwarding.

 Specifies a command to execute on the remote machine after successfully connecting to the server.
 The command string extends to the end of the line, and is executed with the user's shell.
 Arguments to RemoteCommand accept the tokens described in the TOKENS section.

 Specifies that a TCP port on the remote machine be forwarded over the secure channel.
 The remote port may either be forwarded to a specified host and port from the local machine, or may act as a SOCKS 4/5 proxy that allows a remote client to connect to arbitrary destinations from the local machine.
-The first argument must be [bind_address:]port.
-If forwarding to a specific destination then the second argument must be host:hostport, otherwise if no destination argument is specified then the remote forwarding will be established as a SOCKS proxy.
+The first argument is the listening specification and may be [bind_address:]port or, if the remote host supports it, a Unix domain socket path.
+If forwarding to a specific destination then the second argument must be host:hostport or a Unix domain socket path, otherwise if no destination argument is specified then the remote forwarding will be established as a SOCKS proxy.
+When acting as a SOCKS proxy, the destination of the connection can be restricted by PermitRemoteOpen.

 If the port argument is 0, the listen port will be dynamically allocated on the server and reported to the client at run time.